Aandri99/FPGAPau/Assignments.md

 7. Verify the output on your oscilloscope

-8. Extend the FPGA design to include [amplitude_ctrl.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/amplitude_ctrl.vhd) module before between the DDS and the DAC.
+8. Extend the FPGA design to include [amplitude_ctrl.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/amplitude_ctrl.vhd) or [amplitude_ctrl.v](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/amplitude_ctrl.v)module before between the DDS and the DAC.
 The amplitude can be set via the AXI4 Register Bank.

 9. Re-create HDL wrapper, generate bitstream and verify that you can also control the amplitude of the outputs.

-10. DDS Multitone generation
+10. DDS multi-tone generation:

-10.1.
-Create 4 separate hierarchies containing:
+      1. Create 4 separate hierarchies containing:
          * AXI4 Register Banks for *phase_inc*, *phase_off* and *amplitude*.
          * DDS wrapper
          * Amplitude control

-10.2.
-Use a separate AXI4 Register Bank to provide a common *phase_clr* to all hierarchies.
+      2. Use a separate AXI4 Register Bank to provide a common *phase_clr* to all hierarchies.

-10.3.
-Add the 4 *sin* outputs via a cascade of [stream_adder.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/stream_adder.vhd).
+      3. Add the 4 *sin* outputs via a cascade of [stream_adder.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/stream_adder.vhd) or [stream_adder.v](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/stream_adder.v).
 Leave the 4 *cos* outputs disconnected.

-10.4 Connect the output of the cascade to *dac_data_1* and disable *dac_data_2* (double click on the DAC IP and uncheck *Ch2 Enabled*).
+      4. Connect the output of the cascade to *dac_data_1* and disable *dac_data_2* (double click on the DAC IP and uncheck *Ch2 Enabled*).

-10.5 Re-create HDL wrapper, generate bitstream and verify that you are able to generate a linear combination of 4 frequency tones.
+      5. Re-create HDL wrapper, generate bitstream and verify that you are able to generate a linear combination of 4 frequency tones.

-10.6.
-Configure the frequency, phase and amplitudes to generate Square, Triangular... waveforms.
+      6. Configure the frequency, phase and amplitudes to generate Square, Triangular... waveforms.
 To this end, have a look at the [Table of common Fourier series](https://en.wikipedia.org/wiki/Fourier_series#Table_of_common_Fourier_series)

 ## 4. DMA & Decimation (Analog IO)